knowit-solutions-cocreate/security-by-curiosity/slides/security-by-curiosity.md

 # Another tactic is

-- to scan the internet for vulnerable services, and exploit and then recon.
+- To scan the internet for vulnerable services, and exploit and then recon.
 - When you find a juicy potatoe then you launch attack.
 - Or sell initial access to highest bidder, and let someone else ransomware the infected network.

 ## Shodan.io

 is a website that shows internet exposed services.
 Start here to find vulnerable services

 ---